-The other retailers, and libraries
+The other retailers and libraries

-There are many ebook retailers including Tolino, Scribd, 24Symbols and Playster to name a few.
+There are many ebook retailers, including Tolino, Scribd, 24Symbols, and Playster, to name a few.

 While much smaller in market share, you might be lucky and find some sales traction.

-The last sales avenue is libraries.
-The best way to get your ebooks into libraries is to use an aggregator that supplies OverDrive, which specialises in library ebook distribution.
+You can get your ebooks into libraries if you use an aggregator that supplies OverDrive, which specializes in library ebook distribution.

-Choosing an aggregator.
+Choosing an aggregator

 The best-known ebook aggregators are Smashwords and Draft2Digital.